CCI-MOC/documentation/docs/source/Engage1-Anycast-Setup.md

      RBridge-101(conf-address-family-ipv4)# end
      RBridge-101#

-### Static Routes.
+  **Static Routes**

 Each switch also needs a static route to a backup cache server.
 Static routes have an administrative distance of 1 by default, so they it will only be used if all direct connections are exhausted.

 This means if the cache server fails, the relevant interface must be disabled on the directly connected switch before the static route can be used and failover can take place.

 The backup topology is currently: